QuakeStudio/BetterQuake/README.md

 </div>

 QuakeFragment is an extension made for [Gandi IDE](https://getgandi.com/) to allow the use of Fragment shaders.
-This extension is built with an [an extension scaffholding](https://github.com/FurryR/scratch-ext) made by FurryR.
+This extension is built with an [extension scaffholding](https://github.com/FurryR/scratch-ext) by FurryR.
+Huge thanks to him :3

 ## How to contribute